open2b/scriggo-site/site/faq.md

 Scriggo's compiler is written in Go entirely from scratch and therefore does not rely on any other previously written compiler.
 The same compiler is able to compile both Go programs and Scriggo templates with the same code base.
-This allows to make corrections, improvements and new functions at the same time in the compilation of programs and templates.
+This allows to make fixes, improvements and new features at the same time in the compilation of programs and templates.

 The compiler consists of the parser, a completely handwritten and not self-generated recursive descent parser, the type checker and the emitter.
 The final result of the compilation is a series of data structures, one for each Scriggo function defined in the code and one for each native function called by the Scriggo functions.
 Templates have an implicit _main_ function.
-Each Scriggo function then has the body compiled as a bytecode.
+Each Scriggo function then has the body compiled into bytecode.

 ### How does the runtime work?